PabloArroyo2002/portfolio/README.md

 - Welded a test rig to hold the jet engine, a protective piece of acrylic and pressure and temperature gauges.

 ![Clean Jet Engine]({{ "/assets/clean-jet-engine.jpg" | relative_url }})
-- **All systems go?** The engine is almost ready to fire up, except for a missing battery to drive the ignition system.
+**All systems go?** The engine is almost ready to fire up, except for a missing battery to drive the ignition system.

 ![Fire Exhaust Jet Engine]({{ "/assets/jet-fire-exhaust.JPEG" | relative_url }})
 **Running Hot:** Excessive liquid propane and help from a leaf blower push the jet engine beyond its optimal operating range after a successful test earlier in the day.

 ![Fuel Injectors]({{ "/assets/fuel-injector.jpg" | relative_url }})
 **Injector Selection:** Four fuel injectors machined on a Bridgeport mill boast holes as small as 1/64".

 ### Deep Sea Soil Sampler
 - Designed and constructed a mechanically activated and actuated sediment collector used at a depth of 11 km following the Five Deeps Expedition.
 Used aluminum linkages and pulleys to efficiently transfer spring energy to a sample collector where electronics and hydraulics would fail under the pressure.
 - Calculated pressure plate area and geometry to avoid premature triggering from shocks and descent in the water column.
 Tested different scoop designs and end-caps to maximize the sample volume captured and retained.

 ![Original Prototype Sampler]({{ "/assets/original-sampler.jpg" | relative_url }})
-- **Surefire Design:** Operating with a simple trigger and a cam, the first prototype was prone to misfiring upon dropping into the ocean but was otherwise reliable.
+**Surefire Design:** Operating with a simple trigger and a cam, the first prototype was prone to misfiring upon dropping into the ocean but was otherwise reliable.
 This performance was satisfactory given that the consistency of the landing site was completely unknown at the time.

 ![Challenger Deep Sample]({{ "/assets/challenger-deep-sample.jpg" | relative_url }})
-- **Fast Turnaround:** This sample was in Texas within a month of us shipping out the first prototype, and taught us that the floor in the Mariana Trench was soft, informing the design for the next set of samplers.
+**Fast Turnaround:** This sample was in Texas within a month of us shipping out the first prototype, and taught us that the floor in the Mariana Trench was soft, informing the design for the next set of samplers.

 ![Soil Sampler Early]({{ "/assets/soil-sampler-early.jpg" | relative_url }})
-- **Informed Design:** Better understanding the challenge of dropping into the ocean and descent, these samplers were calibrated in a pool to avoid misfires.
-The amount of material captured was also improved by the addition of relief vents in the back to allow water to flow through the snapping sampler claw.
+**Informed Design:** Better understanding the challenge of dropping into the ocean and descent, these samplers were calibrated in a pool to avoid misfires.
+The amount of material captured was also improved by the addition of relief vents at the top of the tube, allowing water to flow through the snapping sampler claw.

 ![Soil Sampler Late]({{ "/assets/soil-sampler-late.jpg" | relative_url }})
-- **Raising the bar:** The demand for stratified soil samples forced an abandonment of the claw mechanism and motivated a design that would push the sample collector perpendicular to the silt upon which it rested.
+**Raising the bar:** The demand for stratified soil samples forced an abandonment of the claw mechanism and motivated a design that would push the sample collector perpendicular to the silt upon which it rested.

 ### Dual Fluid Impeller System
 - Designed a fluid impeller and casing for metal and polymer SLS manufacturing, navigating the challenge of uncertain achievable tolerances.
 Created **engineering drawings** for the impeller and casings.
 Achieved the lowest leakage of all six teams in the class and avoided near-critical operation.
 Used **CFD** to create an estimate of pressures and velocities for each impeller.
 Used a **data acquisition system** to characterize the pump and measure displacement near the critical speed of a rotor system.